 Irving was driven by a clear understanding that investing early in human capital development would result in significant returns on public and private investments and, therefore, result in the greatest benefit to our society.
 Inspired by his legacy, the Irving Harris Foundation continues to rely on the same values and strategies to guide our grantmaking.

-Learn more in the Zero to Three Journal.
+Learn more about Irving and the Tenets in the Zero to Three Journal.